 See the Social Media and Online Activities Policy for more information.

 Responsibility of editorial staff and contributors

-If you receive any kind of complaint about a story you have been involved with, you should forward it to your department headand the managing editor’s office as soon as possible.
+If you receive any kind of complaint about a story you have been involved with, you should direct complainants to the online complaint forms available on the Evening Standard, Independent and London Live websites – and in serious or urgent cases forward concerns directly to your department head and the managing editor’s office as soon as possible.
 You should generally not make any response on your own initiative, however insignificant it might seem.
-If you indicate that a remedial course of action might be possible – which could include an apology or correction, promising a change to the online article, or running a letter – this could be construed as an admission of liability on behalf of the Group.
-Hence, you should not do so without the express approval of the managing editor’s office or the Group’s legal advisers.
-You should co-operate fully with any investigations undertaken by the managing editor’s office or the Group’s legal advisers in response to such complaints, and make full disclosure of all information, including documentary evidence in your possession or of which you are aware.
+If you indicate that a remedial course of action might be possible - which could include an apology or correction, promising a change to the online article, or running a letter – this could be construed as an admission of liability on behalf of the Group.
+Hence, you should not do so without the express approval of the managing editor’s office or the Group’s head of legal.
+You should co-operate fully with any investigations undertaken by the managing editor’s office or the Group’s head of legal in response to such complaints, and make full disclosure of all information, including documentary evidence, in your possession or of which you are aware.

 If we publish information that turns out to be inaccurate it is important that the position be corrected.
 Sometimes an online amendment may be suitable, at other times it may be appropriate to publish a correction or an apology in print or broadcast a statement.
-Decisions about remedial action should be made in conjunction with the managing editor’s office and, where appropriate, the Group’s legal advisers.
+Decisions about remedial action should be made in conjunction with the managing editor’s office and, where appropriate, the Group’s head of legal.

 - More about: